charles-reinertson/data-512-homework_2/README.md

 **Data Used**

 The Wikipedia [Category:Politicians by nationality](https://en.wikipedia.org/wiki/Category:Politicians_by_nationality) was crawled to generate a list of Wikipedia article pages about politicians from a wide range of countries.
 This data is in the GitHub as politicians_by_country_SEPT.2022.csv.
 The population data is available in CSV format as population_by_country_2022.csv from GitHub.
-This dataset is drawn from the world population data sheet published by the Population Reference Bureau.
+This dataset is drawn from the https://www.prb.org/international/indicator/population/table/ published by the Population Reference Bureau.

 **APIs Used**